01 of 08

 06 of 08

 The raspberry, Rubus idaeus, is a perennial plant, with woody stems.
 The fruit can range from yellow to bright pink to dark purple.
 There are wild and cultivated varieties.
-The cultivation of raspberries in temperate areas of the world produce an important crop for jams, preserves and flavorings.
+The cultivation of raspberries in temperate areas of the world produces an important crop for jams, preserves, and flavorings.

 To achieve a pink dye bath, boil the fruit of red raspberry varieties with water and then strain away the solids.
 Raspberries can be mixed with other red fruits to create a range of dye hues.Continue to 7 of 8 below.